-Teachers also use the reports during student conferences to celebrate growth and work on goal-setting, according to Schiller.
+Teachers also use the reports during student conferences to celebrate growth and work on goal setting, Schiller said.

-Before Core5, teachers would spend hours searching for resources and materials to use for reading intervention, according to Evans.
+Before Core5, teachers would spend hours searching for resources and materials to use for reading intervention, Evans said.

 "Core5 helps us identify the exact skills students are working on or struggling with, such as certain letter sounds in kindergarten, segmenting and blending phonemes, or letter identification," Evans said.
 "It has completely shifted how teachers are able to spend their time, focusing on delivering the interventions rather than trying to create or find materials and diagnose kids.
 The program does that on its own.
-It has been a game-changer for us."
+It has been a game changer for us."